davebrny/in-line-calculator/readme.md

 #### How does it work?

-When you press the grave key, the calculator will turn on and start logging the following keys:
+When you press the equals key, the calculator will turn on and start logging the following keys:

 - &nbsp; `0` - `9` &nbsp; (number row or number pad)
 - &nbsp; `+` `-` `*` `/`